 These drugs work by targeting specific parts of your brain and central nervous system, causing you to feel relaxed and calm.
 Although the specifics are complicated, they essentially work by stopping you from feeling the physical and psychological effects of anxiety.

 Medications like Xanax and Zoloft are usually prescribed to treat long-term, persistent anxiety disorders such as panic disorder and generalized anxiety disorder (GAD).

-Instead, propranolol works by specifically targeting the receptors in your body to block the action of stress hormones that cause the physical effects of anxiety.
+On the other hand, propranolol works by specifically targeting receptors in your body to block the action of stress hormones that cause the physical effects of anxiety.
 It’s prescribed off-label as a treatment for specific types of anxiety that occur in certain situations, such as social anxiety or performance anxiety.